 Prior to 1936, electronic circuits were wired “point-to-point” onto a chassis (often a wooden box).
 Each component was connected to the others using copper wire as part of a long, labor-intensive process.
 PCBs changed all that.
 Able to be printed in vast numbers using machines, this sped up production massively and made them cheap enough to use in all manner of products.

 The first PCBs were used for radios and other military applications.
 After the end of World War Two, they found their way into industry and ultimately the fledgling market for consumer electronics.
 Today, PCBs can be found everywhere we look, from PC motherboards and memory sticks to mobile devices and controllers in household appliances.
-As a basis of modern electronics, they are present in medical devices such as scanning equipment and digital measuring devices.
-They are used in manufacturing machinery, from switches and controllers to monitoring equipment—and even the ma-chines used to design and make more PCBs.
+As a basis of modern electronics, printed circuit boards are present in medical devices such as scanning equipment and digital measuring devices.
+They are used in manufacturing machinery, from switches and controllers to monitoring equipment—and even the machines used to design and make more PCBs.
 From consumer electronics and home appliances to automotive and aerospace applications, it is impossible to imagine the modern world without PCBs.

 Different types of printed circuit boards

 The most basic type of PCB is the original single-layer board which, as the name suggests, involves mounting one layer of copper on a substrate.
 Later developments led to double-layer and multi-layer PCBs, which saw multiple copper layers applied to two or more substrate layers.
-This made it possible to add a much higher density of components to the board and use them to create more powerful devices.
+This made it possible to add a much higher density of components to the PCB and use them to create more powerful devices.
 While multi-layer boards did make maintenance more difficult, they soon became so cheap to make that it is now often more cost-effective to replace an entire board than to repair it.

 Today, the most common substrate is FR-4 glass epoxy, though new materials have emerged as the popularity of PCBs has grown.
 Examples of PCB configurations include rigid PCBs, flexible PCBs, rigid-flex PCBs, and high-frequency PCBs.
-The different con-figurations often use different substrates.
+The different configurations often use different substrates.

 Applications of printed circuit boards

-Aluminium is mainly used in boards known as insulated metal substrates (IMS) or aluminum-backed PCBs.
+Aluminum is mainly used in boards known as insulated metal substrates (IMS) or aluminum-backed PCBs.
 These boards are often used in applications where heat dissipation is important, such as in power switches or LED systems.
 An alternative is to use a more standard substrate and what is known as a heavy copper layer.
 Increasing the thickness of the copper to more than three ounces per square foot significantly improves heat dissipation, and the circuit is capable of handling higher currents.

-A market that keeps on growing
+The PCB market that keeps on growing